idris-lang/Idris2/INSTALL.md

 * `$PREFIX/lib` is in your `LD_LIBRARY_PATH` (so that the system knows where to look for library support code)

 1a: Installing without an existing Idris 2
 ------------------------------------------

-If you *don't* have Idris-2-in-Idris-1 installed, you can build from pre-built Chez Scheme source, as long as you have Chez Scheme installed.
-To do this,
+If you *don't* have Idris-2-in-Idris-1 installed, you can build from pre-built Chez Scheme source, as long as you have Chez Scheme installed (or, alternatively, Racket).
+To do this, enter one of the following:
-enter:

 * `make bootstrap SCHEME=chez`
+* `make bootstrap-racket`

 `chez` is the executable name of the Chez Scheme compiler.
 You may need to replace this with the executable for Chez Scheme on your system.
 This could be